Mansivk/techteam/README.md

 i want to edit other files also lets start to edit : php demo files

-want to learn javascript and github .... this a file i want to commit
+want to learn javascript and github .... t:his a file i want to commit